dbones/dbones.github.io/_posts/2019-01-22-tdd-an-ioc-container-part-5.md

 - A number of tests covering a major set of functionality was written up front.
 - Tests drove a TDD cycle (Red -> Green -> Refactor), where we did refactor code several times.
 - Tests were aimed at the API, not at each individual class, this allowed for major refactoring of the code, without the need to touch the tests.
-- dotnet tooling was exellent to support this journey.
+- dotnet tooling was excellent to support this journey.
-- We did hit 80% covereage without really trying, i know some have struggled with this.
+- We did hit 80% coverage without really trying, i know some have struggled with this.
 - Really enjoyed the MSpec structure, i would like to see what others think of this too.

 **what could be improved:**